-FORMER HOMELESS STUDENT NOW AT YALE LAW SCHOOL TO GIVE KEYNOTE ADDRESS AT WESTCHESTER COMMUNITY COLLEGE FOUNDATION’S 50TH ANNIVERSARY EVENT ON NOVEMBER 13
+FORMER HOMELESS STUDENT NOW AT YALE LAW SCHOOL GIVES KEYNOTE ADDRESS AT WESTCHESTER COMMUNITY COLLEGE FOUNDATION’S 50TH ANNIVERSARY EVENT ON NOVEMBER 13

-The Westchester Community College Foundation will celebrate its 50th anniversary at a gala dinner on Wednesday, November 13 at 7:00 p.m. at Tappan Hill in Tarrytown.
-The keynote address will be presented by Wellington Mackey, a former homeless student who has gone on to Yale Law School.
-In addition, on the same night, the Foundation will announce the launching of the largest fundraising campaign in its history.
-This historic, star-studded event will include a guest list of local dignitaries who will celebrate the contributions of the Foundation, which began in 1969.
+The Westchester Community College Foundation celebrated its 50th anniversary at a gala dinner on Wednesday, November 13 at Tappan Hill in Tarrytown.
+The keynote address was presented by Wellington Mackey, a former homeless student who has gone on to Yale Law School.
+On the same evening, the Foundation announced the launching of the largest fundraising campaign in its history.
+This historic, star-studded event included a guest list of local dignitaries who celebrate the contributions of the Foundation, which began in 1969.

 Now in his first year at Yale Law School, Mackey’s compelling story personifies the drive behind the mission of the college’s Foundation.
 The first in his family to attend college, he thrived here, becoming a 2014-15 Kathryn W. Davis Global Scholar, participating in the Cambridge Study Abroad program, and ultimately accepting the prestigious Jack Kent Cooke Transfer Scholarship which enabled him to attend Yale University where he earned his B.A. last year.
 He also recently received the Osher Foundation Award for excellence in scholarship and was awarded a Yale Law School summer fellowship.